durul/wwdc2018/README.md

 ### System Frameworks
 - 702 - Your Apps and the Future of macOS Security
+- 704 — Best Practices and What’s New with In-App Purchases
+- 708 — What’s New in Core ML, Part 1
+- 709 — What’s New in Core ML, Part 2
 - 710 - What’s New in User Notifications
 - 711 - Using Grouped Notifications
+- 712 — A Guide to Turi Create
+- 717 — Vision with Core ML

 ### Design
 - 801 - The Qualities of Great Design